 The Casa de Balboa was constructed on the site of the old Electric Building and opened in 1981.
 The San Diego Model Railroad Museum, incorporated in 1980, opened to the public in 1982 in the Casa de Balboa.
 The Museum of Photographic Arts officially opened its doors, also in the Casa de Balboa, on May 1, 1983 as one of the few museum facilities in the United States designed exclusively to collect and present the world's finest examples of photographic art.
 In 1988 the San Diego Automotive Museum took over the former Conference Building in the Palisades area.
 The Veterans Museum and Memorial Center was formed in 1989.
 It is located in the former San Diego Naval Hospital Chapel at Inspiration Point in the Park.

 The beautiful Japanese Friendship Garden made its new home on the land between the Spreckels Organ Pavilion and the House of Hospitality in 1990.
 In 1996 Mingei International Museum (founded in 1978, and dedicated to the understanding and appreciation of 'art of the people' (mingei) from all cultures of the world) and the San Diego Art Institute (SDAI has produced the "Annual," a juried art show since 1955) both came to Balboa Park and opened in the newly reconstructed House of Charm.
 Also in 1996, the WorldBeat Center opened in a colorfully painted former water tower.
 In 1997 the award-winning reconstruction of the National Historic Landmark House of Hospitality was completed and the building opened in October.
 A statue of Kate Sessions was dedicated (across from the Cabrillo Bridge) in 1998.
-The Hall of Champions Sports Museum opened in the reconstructed Federal Building in the Palisades area in 1999.
+The Hall of Champions Sports Museum opened in the reconstructed Federal Building in the Palisades area in 1999, and closed in June of 2017, to make way for the Comic-Con Center for Popular Culture, slated to open in 2018.

 In 2000 Balboa Park was host to San Diego's millennium celebration with Expo 2000 (harkening back to the two Expositions held in the Park).
 In 2001 the San Diego Natural History Museum opened its doors after a major reconstruction to the original building—with a 90,000 square foot addition more than doubling the facility's size.
 In 2003 Balboa Park was ranked as one of the Best Parks in the World by the Project for Public Spaces (rank of 13 out of 24 international parks).
 Also in 2003, The World Federation of Rose Societies (WFRS) voted the Inez Grant Parker Memorial Rose Garden as one of the top 12 rose gardens in the world-The Award of Garden Excellence recognizes exceptional rose gardens throughout the world.
 The most recent formal Balboa Park garden dedication took place on November 11, 2005 as the new Veterans Memorial Garden was opened to the public.
 The Veterans Memorial Garden is situated on a one-acre parcel of land in the Park honoring all veterans.